 - modeling and simulation in 1D, 2D, and axisymmetric/cylindrical coordinates (with swirl/non-zero azimuthal velocity)

 - built-in geometry and CAD tools (supporting planar STL CAD file import)

 - automatic mesh and grid generation (with import for FEniCS, Gmsh, GiD, GMV, and Triangle mesh formats)

-- pre-defined equations and boundary conditions for incompressible laminar fluid flows and heat transfer
+- pre-defined equations and boundary conditions:

 - time-dependent and steady state analysis types